Farmers Markets 2026

 CSA Baskets

-Some of our producer members will offer 75 organic basket distributions under the “community supported agriculture” (CSA) concept in 4 locations this summer: the library, town hall, La Station and under the red marquee at Woodland Avenue.
+Some of our producer members will offer 75 organic vegetable basket distributions under the “community supported agriculture” (CSA) concept in 4 locations this summer: the library, town hall, La Station and under the red marquee at Woodland Avenue.

 Here are our partners: